 Emergency transportation is expensive.
 Many people are surprised at how much they have to pay themselves - even though they have health insurance.
 We have put together the most important information for you in our checklist.

 Lisa is limping to the sofa with a small stack of post.
-After propping up her right leg, she hurriedly rips open the letter with the health insurance logo.
+After propping up her right leg, she hurriedly rips open the letter with the logo of her basic health insurer.
 It contains the invoice she's been dreading for weeks.
 Lisa skips over the words.
 Rega is charging her a total of 4270 francs!
 The student emits a deep sigh.
-The health insurance fund will only pay half of the rescue costs.
-Lisa has no idea how she'll pay her share - on top of the excess and the deductible that she has to pay following her unexpected stay in hospital.
+The basic health insurer will only pay half of the rescue costs.
+Lisa has no idea how she'll pay her share – on top of the excess and the deductible that she has to pay following her unexpected stay in hospital.

 Lisa was actually planning to work again in the nursing home for the summer following her semester exams and a relaxing weekend in the mountains.
 However, during the descent, she made a misstep and broke her foot.
 And it happened in such unfavorable terrain that the helicopter rescue took half an eternity – making it really expensive.
 The accident ruined not only Lisa's plans but also her tight budget.

 Lisa's problem: As a full-time student, she can only work temporarily and is therefore covered for accidents through her basic health insurer.
 Basic insurance only pays 50% of the transportation costs, up to an annual maximum (see checklist).